As humans, we need recognition.

 Understanding the types of recognition programs

 There isn’t just one type of recognition program!
-Some take more administrative time while others rely on automated tools.
+Some take more administrative time while others rely on automated tools and recognition software.
 Also, think about who is giving and receiving recognition—these are all considerations that may affect whether you reach your recognition program goals.

 “Top-down recognition” is a common approach used by many companies.
 It’s a more traditional system, where a supervisor or manager appraises and recognizes the contributions of a direct report.